amsclark/NECourtsE-ServicesEvictionScraper/README.md

 # Nebraska Courts E-Services Eviction Scraper

-The Nebraska Courts E-Services Scraper allows authorized users of Justice E-Services to speed up workflows involving the monitoring of eviction cases in Nebraska and outreach to Defendants in eviction cases.
+The Nebraska Courts E-Services Scraper allows authorized users of Justice E-Services to speed up workflows involving the monitoring of eviction cases in Nebraska and outreach to defendants in eviction cases.

 As with all software involving automation of interactions with web servers, please be considerate of how often you run this software to minimize burden on E-Services servers.